patrickrobrecht/flexible-event-and-booking-manager/README.md

 - Run `composer install` to setup autoloading and install the development dependencies for PHP.
 - Create/update the `.env` configuration if necessary (see [Configuration](#configuration) below).
 - Run `php artisan migrate` to migrate the database to the latest version.
+- Run `composer stan` to run static analysis with PHPStan.
 - Run `composer test` to execute all the Unit tests.

 For development, we use